themattwilliams/website/blog/mcp.md

 Most integrations require custom code, brittle scripts, or predefined workflows.

-MCP proposes a general-purpose solution: a protocol that allows AI agents to “discover and invoke” tools exposed via a consistent JSON interface.
+MCP proposes a reusable approach for agent-tool interaction via a standard JSON interface.

-In theory, MCP makes it easier to:
+MCP aims to make it easier to:

 - Expose internal tools to agents without custom wrappers
 - Standardize how agents interact with APIs or file systems
 - Create agent workflows that chain together multiple tools

-This could reduce integration overhead and allow developers to plug new tools into agent systems more quickly.
+This reduces integration overhead and allow developers to plug new tools into agent systems faster.

 ## What's inside MCP?